 Each person has a mental concept about the type of body they desire for themselves.
 Some may want a leaner slimmer look, while some may be looking for a more muscular build.
-Achieving either of these two goals is not an easy feat; one requires strict discipline and commitment to be able to follow through their goals.
+Achieving either of these two goals is not an easy feat; one requires strict discipline and commitment to be able to follow through with their goals.

 A well-established method to reach your target weight is to determine definite goals, write them down and then tick them off as you achieve each milestone.
 Losing weight is a goal, and in order to fulfill it, you need to have a fixed target.
 Simply beginning your diet without setting any goals is a route towards failure.
 What you need to do is track each meal you eat as well as track the exercises and physical activity you do every day.
-Then, you can calculate the calories for each meal, the calories burnt after each workout and calculate the rate at which you will be losing weight.
+Then, you can calculate the calories for each meal, the calories burnt after each workout, and calculate the rate at which you will be losing weight.

 Calculate The Time Required To Lose A Kilo

 Total Calorie Deficit = (Total calories Burnt + Basal Metabolic Rate) – Total Calorie Intake